kcaze/Math-480/README.md

 Each assignment is self-contained in its own folder in this repository but you are recommended to go through the assignments in order.
 There is an associated `README.md` for each assignment with instructions for how to get started, along with some additional pedagogical material.
 If you are stuck or want to see a reference solution each assignment folder contains a `solutions/` folder that you can compare your implementation to.

 Before you begin working through the assignments, I recommend setting up a Conda environment to help manage Python dependencies and installing either Codeium or Cursor so that you can try completing the assignments with AI assistance.
-The remaining sections of this `README` will walk you through setting up Conda and describe what you can do with AI tools.

-## Conda Setup
-[Conda](https://docs.anaconda.com/) is a tool that helps you set up isolated development environments.
-By creating a Conda environment, you can ensure that your version of Python and the relevant libraries are compatible with the starter code for the assignments.
-You will specifically be using Miniconda which is a lightweight version of Anaconda and is faster to install.
-To install Miniconda and the relevant libraries, follow these steps:

-1. Download and install Miniconda for your operating system [here](https://docs.anaconda.com/miniconda/#latest-miniconda-installer-links).
-Type `no` when asked about whether or not to automatically initialize conda.
-2.

 ## AI Tools